9 Questions to Ask in an Expat Job Interview

 Living in a new country and beginning a new role without the support of friends or family can throw up a host of unexpected expat challenges.

-An international assignment also offers a host of opportunity.
+An international assignment also offers a host of opportunities.
 You may land a dream job abroad, develop better leadership skills and give your long-term career plan a boost.

 An international interview for an expat role is an opportunity to ask some important questions of your future employer.